 Since Nikon D750's has a larger sensor area with the same resolution, this means that it also has a larger pixel area hence better light collecting capacity for a given aperture compared to Pentax K-3.

-Another difference between these two cameras is that Pentax K-3's sensor lacks anti-alias (Low-Pass) filter.
+One other difference between these two cameras that is worth mentioning is that Pentax K-3's sensor doesn't have an anti-alias (Low-Pass) filter.
 Removing anti-alias filter increases the sharpness and level of detail but at the same time, it increases the chance of moire occurring in certain scenes.

 Below you can see the D750 and K-3 sensor size comparison.